hackerbirds/quill/README.md

-# Hackerbirds's static blog page builder
+# Quill (Hackerbirds's static blog page builder)

+> [!NOTE]
+> This project is currently being rebuilt to be more usable for external users, with the goal
+> that anyone can use and customize this for their own blog.

 Write blog posts quickly using this little script.
 Originally based on [Lichen](https://lichen.sensorstation.co/), it is backwards compatible with Gemtext formatting.

 ## Installation and usage

-On debian you can install the necessary Python dependencies (`watchdog`) with the `./install.sh` bash script.
+Using `pip`, as such: `python3 -m pip install -r requirements.txt`

-To write a post named `example-post`, make a file `posts/example-post.md`, write your stuff in there, then call `python3 build.py example-post`.
-The script is build to stay active and automatically recompile whenever it detects a change inside `posts/example-post.md`.
+To write a post named `example-post`, make a file `posts/example-post.md`, write your stuff in there, then call `python3 build.py`.
+The script is build to stay active and automatically recompile whenever it detects a change inside `posts/*.md`.

 ## Features